 The narrowing of the Wall occurred just after an even more significant change, the addition of a series of forts attached to the Wall (the so-call ‘Fort Decision’), which involved demolishing some stretches of the newly-built Wall, turrets and a milecastle, and filing of the northern ditch in some parts.
 These new forts were placed at an average distance of 11.6 km from each other.
 They were built for a single auxiliary unit, and their projection to the north allowed for quick strikes into enemy territory if there was any threat from that direction.

 Although they varied in their details and size, ranging from 1.35 to 3.75 hectares in area, depending on the number and composition of the units, the forts had the usual playing-card shape, rectangular with rounded corners and four double-portalled gateways, one along each of the long and short sides.
-Three of the main gates lay on the north side and only one to the south.
 The central part of the fort was usually occupied by the administrative buildings, the headquarters building (principia) in the middle, flanked by the commanding officer’s house (praetorium) on one side and the granaries on the other.
 The rest of the fort was taken up by barracks blocks for the soldiers and stables for the horses.
 As the forts became permanent fixtures, civilian settlements (vici) grew up outside their walls with a variety of establishments to look after the needs of the men.

 Hadrian travelled through one province after another, visiting the various regions and cities and inspecting all the garrisons and forts.
 Some of these he removed to more desirable places, some he abolished, and he also established some new ones.
 (Dio, 69.1–2)

-The majority of units stationed in these forts were mixed units containing both infantry and cavalry.
+Most units stationed in these forts were mixed units containing infantry and cavalry.
 However, three forts are known to have been garrisoned by units that were wholly cavalry (Chesters, Stanwix and possibly Benwell) and three wholly infantry (Housestheads, Great Chesters and Birdoswald).

 The sequence of events could therefore be: